Estimated reading time: 14 minutes

 Tips For Handling A Stolen Or Lost Wallet In Canada

-There are also things you can do if you find a stolen or lost wallet to helping return it to its rightful owner in Canada.
+You can also do things if you find a stolen or lost wallet to helping return it to its rightful owner in Canada.

-Lastly, if you’ve found yourself in the position of a having a stolen or lost wallet there are steps you should follow to alert the right people.
+Lastly, if you’ve found yourself having a stolen or lost wallet, there are steps you should follow to alert the right people.

 Lost Wallet Panic

-It was yesterday my wife and I were talking about her mother who has dementia and often leaves her purse unattended while shopping.
+Yesterday my wife and I talked about her mother, who has dementia and often leaves her purse unattended while shopping.

-Thankfully, she has a caretaker with her who watches over here but she is not always with her which concerns us.
+Thankfully, she has a caretaker with her who watches over her, but she is not always with her, which concerns us.

-Not so much about credit cards because she doesn’t have them but more so for cash even though she has minimal amounts at all times.
+Not so much about credit cards because she doesn’t have them, but more so for cash, even though she always has minimal amounts.

-I also believe the shock of her purse or wallet going missing would terrify her so it’s been a topic of discussion the past week at our house.
+I also believe the shock of her missing purse or wallet would terrify her, so it’s been a topic of discussion the past week at our house.

-It’s never easy dealing with theft of any description whether it be from home or personal property because it’s an invasion that haunts you for life.
+It’s never easy dealing with the theft of any description, whether it be from home or personal property, because it’s an invasion that haunts you for life.

 Thieves Are Watching You

-She’s not the only person who does this and it gives theives ample opportunity to swipe your wallet or purse while you are shopping.
+She’s not the only person who does this, giving thieves ample opportunity to swipe their wallets or purse while shopping.

-Some thieves work in pairs utilizing distraction theft which is an easy technique where someone will talk to you while an accomplice does the dirty work.
+Some thieves work in pairs utilizing distraction theft, an easy technique where someone will talk to you while an accomplice does the dirty work.

-Try to refrain from doing this even if you think you are watching your purse or strap your purse into the baby seat of the shopping cart.
+Try to refrain from doing this even if you think you are watching your purse or strapping your purse into the baby seat of the shopping cart.

-This is a sure-fire way to give yourself time to fight off the theif or deter them if they try and grab your purse.
+This is a surefire way to give yourself time to fight off the thief or deter them if they try and grab your purse.

 Protecting Your Wallet